bryan0x17/bryan0x17.github.io/README.md

 ## Technologies

 The site is built using HTML, CSS, and JavaScript.
 The site will be hosted using Github Pages.
+You can find it here: https://bryan0x17.github.io/